 What’s happening here?
 Different groups of depositors get different treatment in a banking crisis, based on who they are and what retribution they can impose.

 In other words, in finance particularity of person and relationship matters.
-If you are a Russian mafia boss, then as a depositor you probably have few qualms aboutm and many ways to, pressure Putin to pressure the Cypriot Finance Minister to effectively take money from retail depositors and give it to you (by taking less from you and more from retail depositors than one would normally expect).
+If you are a Russian mafia boss, then as a depositor you probably have many ways to pressure Putin (and few qualms about doing so) to pressure the Cypriot Finance Minister to effectively take money from retail depositors and give it to you (by taking less from you and more from retail depositors than one would normally expect).
 If you are a Cypriot small retail depositor then you have your vote, but that a ways off, and you can’t afford to see the Russians screw your country in the meanwhile and you have little means to stop them.

 Yet particularly of person and relationship is largely absent from canonical financial theory.
 In that theory every agent is distinguished effectively only by their asset holdings and every relationship is defined solely by the financial contracts between agents.
 Time to reframe finance.